NETtoSan/Makex-sources/README.md

 ## _The ultimate MakeX source code_

-## This repository has been discontinued, due to wide variety of issues

 This source code is for testing components from Makeblock for makex competition.

 - It works like magic ✨